 Now, with a clear focus on their research efforts, it’s time for the student to gather up the necessary information for writing their report through online and/or print-based research.

-While students must draw on various sources when writing their report, they need also to make sure that they evaluate the sources they use as they go.
+While students must draw on various sources when writing their report, they also need to make sure that they evaluate the sources they use as they go.

 Determining the reliability of the source is practically a science on its own, but some questions students should ask when evaluating sources for objectivity are: